Euclidean and Affine Curve Reconstruction: Conclusion

+In this paper, we considered practical aspects of reconstructing planar curves with prescribed Euclidean or affine curvatures.
+An immediate extension of the current work would be the reconstruction of planar curves with prescribed projective curvatures, and obtaining distance estimates between curves, modulo a projective transformation, compared to the distance between the projective curvatures.
+Indeed, the projective group, containing both the special Euclidean and the special affine groups, plays a crucial role in computer vision (see, for, instance \cite{faugeras-2001} and \cite{hartley04}).
+Extension to space curves is another direction with immediate applications.

+By considering specific group actions, we take advantage of their specific structural properties and obtain results that can be immediately suitable for applications.
+However, the generalization of the moving frame method by Fels and Olver, \cite{FO99, olver2015}, allows us, in principle, to generalize our approach to an action of an arbitrary Lie group $G$ on curves (or even on higher dimensional submanifolds) in some ambient metric space.
+In such a generalization, a $G$-equivariant moving frame map from the corresponding jet space to the group $G$ plays the role of the $G$-frame matrix $A$, appearing in this paper, and we will seek an estimate of how close two submanifolds can be brought together by an element of $G$, provided the Maurer-Cartan invariants for the $G$-action are sufficiently close.

-We observe that the Hausdorff distance is not $SA(2)$-invariant and so it does not provide a natural measure of distance between two curves in the equi-affine case.
-In a future work, we will explore $SA(2)$-invariant alternatives for measuring the distance between two curves, based, for instance, on the area of the region between two curves.
+In this paper, we used the Hausdorff distance between curves when considering both the $SE(2)$- and the $SA(2)$-actions on the plane.
+However, while the Hausdorff distance is $SE(2)$-invariant, it is \emph{not} $SA(2)$-invariant and so it does not provide a natural measure of distance between two curves in the special affine case.
+In a future work, it is worthwhile to explore $SA(2)$-invariant alternatives for measuring distance between two curves, based, for instance, on the area of the region between two curves.
+In the generalization to other group actions, the goal would be to consider a $G$ -invariant distance between two submanifolds.